-NEN began in 1995 with a vision that women must be at the centre stage of all decision making processes, both in private and public spheres.
-Soon several women from the grassroots, activists, academic, women’s organisations and others were mobilised to participate in the 4th World Conference on Women which was held in Beijing in 1995.
-NEN was the first organisation to publish a detailed documentation on women in conflict situations in North East India in the late 1990s from a women’s human rights perspective.
+NEN began in 1995 with a vision that women must be at the centre of all decision making processes, both in private and public spheres.
+Soon several women from the grassroots, activists, academicians, women’s organisations and others were mobilised to participate in the 4th World Conference on Women, which was held in Beijing in 1995.
+NEN was officially established on the 22nd March 1995 and was the first to publish detailed documentation on women in conflict situations in Northeast India, in the late 1990s from a women’s human rights perspective.
 NEN also made critical inputs to India’s Five Year plans.

-Our visionary leaders ensured that local activism was linked up with global forums and reinforced its professional footing by building a strong team across 3 states.
-Today on its 25th year of commitment to women, NEN has emerged as one of the most credible and trusted feminist voices of North East India across national and international forums.
+NEN’s two visionaries ensured that local activism was linked to various global forums and further reinforced NEN’s professional footing by building a strong team across 3 states in Northeast India.
+In its 27th year of commitment to women, NEN has emerged as one of the most credible and trusted feminist voices of Northeast India across national and international forums.
 NEN is now a resource think tank to national core committees and state agencies on women’s issues.

 In Meghalaya, NEN’s journey started with an initial study on women’s reproductive health rights that highlighted incidences of domestic violence that confronted the notion of a matrilineal state being free of violence.
-Reproductive and general health became the principal point for our trainings.
+Reproductive and general health became the principal point for NEN’s trainings.
 We facilitated livelihood initiatives in several villages for women’s groups.
-The health department recognized VAW, particularly Domestic Violence as a public health issue and institutionalised Iohlynti (Support Centre for women) in Ganesh Das Hospital in 2011, which was adopted as the One Stop Centre.
+The health department recognised VAW, particularly Domestic Violence as a public health issue and institutionalised Iohlynti (Support Centre for women) in Ganesh Das Hospital in 2011, which was adopted as the One Stop Centre.
 We began work with women farmers which resulted in the formation of the State MAKAAM chapter that revived our work on NRM.
 NEN’s journey in Nagaland started with addressing women’s reproductive health rights issues through the Chizami Women Health Centre, which was co-created with the local community institutions in Chizami village.
-From there, we delved into issues of food and nutrition, mental health and wellbeing, employment and income, etc. which are some of the social determinants of health.
+From there, we delved into issues of food and nutrition, mental health and well-being, employment and income, etc. which are some of the social determinants of health.
 Through community mobilization and participation, the NEN Resource Centre at Chizami evolved into a creative and positive thinking hub for the local community.